 You can keep the lovey-dovey grin on your face.
-But we know, you’re not naïve.
-Now the real work begins.
+We know.
+You’re not naïve.
 Couples bicker.
-After all, as Noah so eloquently told Allie in “The Notebook,” “That’s what we do.
+As Noah so eloquently told Allie in “The Notebook,” “That’s what we do.
 We fight.”

-Did you know that finances cause the most arguments between couples?
-A 2018 Ally survey found more than a third of people who are married or in a serious relationship say money is the number one cause of stress in their relationships.
+In fact, did you know that finances cause the most arguments between couples?
+An Ally survey found more than a third of people who are married or in a serious relationship say money is the number one cause of stress in their relationships.

 You might be embarrassed, but it’s important to get any monetary skeletons hiding in your closet out in the open.
 See how this newlywed revealed her online shopping secrets.